Duke Maximilian Joseph in Bavaria

-Duke Maximilian Joseph in Bavaria (4 December 1808 – 15 November 1888), known informally as Max in Bayern, was a member of a junior branch of the royal House of Wittelsbach who were Kings of Bavaria, and a promoter of Bavarian folk-music.
+Duke Maximilian Joseph of Bavaria (4 December 1808 – 15 November 1888), known informally as Max in Bayern, was a member of a junior branch of the royal House of Wittelsbach who were Kings of Bavaria, and a promoter of Bavarian folk-music.
 He is most famous today as the father of Empress Elisabeth of Austria ("Sisi") and great-grandfather of King Leopold III of Belgium.

 Life

 A young Duke Maximilian Joseph.
 Portrait painting by Joseph Karl Stieler, between 1825 and 1831.

 Maximilian Joseph was born on 4 December 1808 at the Neue Residenz at Bamberg in the Kingdom of Bavaria, the only son of Duke Pius August in Bavaria (1786–1837) and his wife, Princess Amélie Louise of Arenberg (1789–1823).
 His father was a member of the non-reigning ducal line of the widely branched House of Wittelsbach whose members held the titles of Duke and Duchess in Bavaria.

 Engagement portrait of Duke Maximilian Joseph in Bavaria and Princess Ludovika of Bavaria.
 Painting by Joseph Karl Stieler, 1828.

 On 9 September 1828, at Tegernsee, Maximilian Joseph married his father's cousin, Princess Ludovika of Bavaria, the sixth daughter of King Maximilian I Joseph of Bavaria.
 They had ten children.

 In 1834, he purchased Possenhofen Castle on Lake Starnberg; this was his major residence for the rest of his life.
 In 1838 he acquired Unterwittelsbach Castle (today housing a "Sisi" museum) near the site of Burg Wittelsbach, the ancestral seat of the House of Wittelsbach.
 After suffering two strokes, Duke Maximilian Joseph died aged 79 on 15 November 1888 in his residence in Munich.
 He and his wife are buried in the family crypt in Tegernsee Abbey, a former monastery which Ludovika's father, King Maximilian I Joseph, had acquired in 1817.
 At the same time of the secularisation, Duke Maximilian Joseph's grandfather Duke Wilhelm in Bavaria had also purchased a former monastery, Banz Abbey.
 Both properties, Tegernsee and Banz, are still today owned by Prince Max, Duke in Bavaria.